New to the Anglican Church?

 In the Anglican tradition, the Bishop and the Diocese are the foundation of church government.
 The role of the Bishop is to represent the Diocese to the rest of the church and to represent the rest of the church to the Diocese.
-The diocese is a geographical area and a meeting called a Synod is held at which the bishop, clergy (priests and deacons) and lay delegates attend to make decisions for the diocese.
+The diocese is a geographical area and a meeting called a synod is held at which the bishop, clergy (priests and deacons) and lay delegates attend to make decisions for the diocese.
 The Synod is its legislature.
 Canons are by-laws that the Synod passes that govern the life of the diocese, deaneries and parishes.
-The Diocese is incorporated and as such is a legal entity.
-It holds all of the parishes’ property in trust.
-Thunder Bay is in the Diocese of Algoma www.dioceseofalgoma.com
+The Diocese is incorporated and as such is a legal entity, and it holds all of the parishes’ property in trust.
+Thunder Bay is in the Diocese of Algoma www.dioceseofalgoma.com.

 For information on local parishes see Primer on Parish Government.

 A Deanery is a geographical area that encompasses several parishes.
-The Deaneries in the Diocese of Algoma are: Thunder Bay, Algoma, Sudbury, Muskoka and Temiskaming. www.thunderbay-northshoreanglicans.com In other dioceses, an Archdeaconry encompasses two or three deaneries, whereas in Algoma, the Archdeaconry is co-terminus with the Deanery.
+The Deaneries in the Diocese of Algoma are: Thunder Bay-North Shore, Algoma, Sudbury and Manitoulin, Muskoka and Temiskaming. www.thunderbay-northshoreanglicans.com In other dioceses, an Archdeaconry encompasses two or three deaneries, whereas in Algoma, the Archdeaconry is co-terminus with the Deanery.

 Internationally, the national Anglican Churches are said to be in communion with each other.
 The Archbishop of Canterbury represents the Anglican Communion.
-The Bishops of the Anglican Communion have been invited to attend the Lambeth Conference every ten years at Lambeth palace, the home of the Archbishop of Canterbury, however, for the present that meeting is suspended.
+The Bishops of the Anglican Communion have been invited to attend the Lambeth Conference every ten years at Lambeth palace, the home of the Archbishop of Canterbury.
 The Anglican Consultative Council meets every three years and it is a representative body made up of Bishops, clergy and lay people.
-The Primates also meet.
-For international decisions to have effect, General Synod must pass a resolution implementing the decision. www.anglicancommunion.org
+The Primates also meet annually.
+For international decisions to have effect, each national Anglican Church must pass its own resolution implementing the decision. www.anglicancommunion.org

 To learn more, talk with people who attend the church, attend worship, join a Bible Study, and have coffee with the clergy.